TEM #048: Wait, you think your personal statement is about you?

 "Education is not the filling of a pail, but the lighting of a fire." - William Butler Yeats

-Your grad school personal statement is not about you.
+Your graduate school personal statement is not about you.

 I know, I know - it says "personal" statement.